 The distance between the baseline of the text above and the baseline of the text below is called the leading and the distance between two characters is called the kerning.

-This brings me to my next point.
-Readability is not the only consideration that must be made when choosing type for the web, compatibility is equally as important.
-Given that there is such a large multitude of devices that have inbuilt web browsers capable of accessing any website on the internet, fonts need to be compatible across all these different devices and different browsers.
-Using web fonts is the best way to do this as they are designed specifically to be compatible with a wide range of devices and browsers.
-Using a Web font service such as Adobe Typekit makes it even easier as compatibility is guaranteed and it takes the guess work out of choosing the right fonts.
+Readability is not the only consideration that must be made when choosing typefaces for the web, compatibility is equally as important.
+Given that there are various devices that have their own web browsers, fonts need to be compatible across them all.
+Using web fonts is the best way to do this as they are designed specifically to work on a wide range of devices and browsers.
+Using a Web font service such as Adobe Fonts makes it even easier as compatibility is guaranteed, and it takes the guess work out of choosing the right fonts.